Tokusai on Sword and Mind

-I have presented this account because Tokusai, when talking about the practice of Kendo in his time, namely with bamboo swords in a training hall, said: ‘It is no longer a question of life-and-death, and so the spirit of intensity has been lost.’
-Of course, he was not recommending that Kendo men should practice with real swords.
+I have presented this account because Tokusai, when talking about the practice of Kendo in his time, namely with bamboo swords in a training hall, said: “It is no longer a question of life-and-death, and so the spirit of intensity has been lost.”
+Of course, he was not recommending that Kendo men should practise with real swords.
 He meant that when you know that nothing serious can really happen, you may easily lose the spirit of Kendo.
-The whole intensity is lost if you think that after all the worst that can happen is that you are hit on the head with a bamboo sword, He adds that if you practice like that, it is of no value for life.
+The whole intensity is lost if you think that, after all, the worst that can happen is that you are hit on the head with a bamboo sword, He adds that if you practise like that, it is of no value for life.

 We can see in our own time that tennis or golf is of little value for life if it is just getting skill in hitting a ball with precision and force.
 There may be some value in it if it is practised in the spirit of sport (which many so-called sportsmen fail to understand).
 To be able to keep your temper when losing, and refrain from exulting when you win, is training in independence, and an advantage in life.
 But the spirit of Kendo ought to give much more than that.